Ringleton/LED-Matrix-Temperature-UV-Display/README.md

 If not already performed during the micro-SD card configuration, enter the network configuration area, and set up your local WIFI.

-Click on the Raspberry icon on the menu and select:  Preferences --> Raspberry Pi Configuration.
+Click on the Raspberry icon on the desktop and select:  Preferences --> Raspberry Pi Configuration.

 Under the Interfaces tab, ensure that I2C and optionally, VNC is enabled.
 Wait for the VNC icon to appear in the upper right corner.
 Reboot if you had to make any changes.